columbia/dvh-asplos-ae/README.md

 On the server, you need to install [a proper kernel version](#branch-information), update [kernel parameters](#kernel-parameter-setup), and use [a proper QEMU version](#qemu-branches-for-running-vms) for each experiment configurations in all virtualization levels.
 Once it's ready, you can start [running a virtual machine](#running-a-virtual-machine).
 Note that in a provided virtual machine image, kernel and QEMU binaries are already available.
 You still need to update [kernel parameters](#kernel-parameter-setup) accordingly.

 On the client, you need to install [baseline kernel](#branch-information) without further updating kernel parameters and QEMU.
 Once the server is running a virtual machine (or none for bare-metal measurements), [run application benchmarks and collect results](#run-application-benchmarks-and-collect-results).
-It will install applications automatically during the process.
+Application benchmarks will be automatically installed both on the server (including virtual machines) and the client during the process.

 ## Basic preparation
 Clone this repository on both machines as a **root** user.
 Note that all the commands other than this `git clone` command need to be executed in the directory this repo is cloned.